NSHipster/articles/2018-07-16-bug-reporting.md

-When an Apple engineer hears the word "Radar", one of the first things that come to mind is the iconic purple anteater of Radar.app.
+When an Apple engineer hears the word "Radar", one of the first things that come to mind is Anika the Antbear, the iconic purple mascot of Radar.app.
 But more important than the app or even the database itself, Radar is a workflow that guides problems from report to verification across the entire organization.